NatureScot InformedDECISION™ - Frequently Asked Questions (FAQs)

 Where did InformedDECISION™ come from?

 There were a pair of innovation funds run by Scottish Government.
 This platform was a proposal in the first (GovTech), which was later taken over by CivTech.
-This project went through a initial scoping phase with 6 contractors, later whittled down to two, then to one.
+This project went through an initial scoping phase with 6 contractors, later whittled down to two, then to one.
 That one is Informed Solutions.

 Why the name?